koliprajakta0/climate-insights-ml/README.md

 ## 🎯 Objective

-The objective of this project is to develop a machine learning-based model to analyze and predict the impact of various factors contributing to climate change, specifically public sentiment expressed through text.
+The objective of this project is to develop a machine learning-based model to analyse and predict the impact of various factors contributing to climate change, specifically public sentiment expressed through text.
 Using historical and real-time environmental discussion data, the model:

 - Classifies text into Positive, Neutral, or Negative sentiments
 - Uses likes and comment engagement as indicators of sentiment